 In this section, I wish to detail the many policy initiatives that I have been involved with over the years.
-Since 1990, I have had the privilege of serving my home province of Manitoba within the Senate of Canada and this has afforded me the opportunity to advocate for a wide array of issues affecting not only Manitobans, but all Canadians.
+From 1990 to 2016, I have had the privilege of serving my home province of Manitoba within the Senate of Canada and this has afforded me the opportunity to advocate for a wide array of issues affecting not only Manitobans, but all Canadians.
 While carrying out my constitutional duty of practicing sober second thought on legislation, there have been occasions where I could not support Government legislation, including bill brought forward by my own party.
-From my very first days in Parliament, I have believed in and have asserted my independence when considering legislation.
+From my very first days in Parliament, I believed in and asserted my independence when considering legislation.

-Below is a detailed outline of some of the major issues on which I have worked as a Senator and upon which I hope to have made a substantive impact within the legislative and policy-making process.
+Below is a detailed outline of some of the major issues on which I worked on as a Senator and I believe I made a substantive impact within the legislative and policy-making process.

-The core areas where I have endeavoured to make an impact are:
+The core areas where I endeavoured to make an impact were:

 – Gender Equality